Miles Russell (golfer)

 Miles Russell (born November 1, 2008) is an American amateur golfer and two-time AJGA Player of the Year.
-In 2024, as a high school freshman, he became the youngest player to make the cut on the Korn Ferry Tour when he tied for 20th at the LECOM Suncoast Classic.
+In 2024, as a 15-year-old high school freshman, he became the youngest player to make the cut on the Korn Ferry Tour when he tied for 20th at the LECOM Suncoast Classic.

 Early life and amateur career

 Russell hails from Jacksonville Beach, Florida.
 He was introduced to golf at the age of two by his dad and grandfather, and trains at Atlantic Beach Country Club.
 He is a left-handed golfer.

 Russell enjoyed a successful junior career, winning the US Kids World Championship twice.
 In 2023, he won the Junior PGA Championship and the Junior Players Championship, and surpassed Tiger Woods to become the youngest golfer to win the American Junior Golf Association Boys Player of the Year, just a day after his 15th birthday.
 He won the 2024 Rolex Tournament of Champions.

 In 2024, he made four starts in professional tournaments.
 He almost Monday qualified for the 2024 Puerto Rico Open on the PGA Tour in March after shooting a 67, but just missed out after losing a playoff for the fourth and final spot.
 At the LECOM Suncoast Classic, his first of two starts on the Korn Ferry Tour, he opened with rounds of 68-66 to become the youngest, at 15 years old, to make the cut on the tour.
 He closed with rounds of 70-66 and tied for 20th with a 14-under 270, to become the youngest to record a top-20 finish on either the Korn Ferry or PGA Tour.
 On the PGA Tour, he started in the Rocket Mortgage Classic and the Butterfield Bermuda Championship, where he narrowly missed the cut.
 His scoring average in these events was 69.64.

 Russell declined a spot on the U.S. Junior National Golf team due to scheduling conflicts.
 In July 2025, Russell verbally committed to play college golf at Florida State University.

 In August 2025, Russell became the first two-time winner of the Junior Players Championship.
 He helped win the 2025 Junior Ryder Cup and was again named AJGA Player of the Year, becoming just the seventh player ever to receive the honor twice, joining Tiger Woods, Phil Mickelson, Brian Harman, Peter Uihlein, Noah Goodwin and Tracy Phillips.